 - Substance Use in Young Men: Genes, Social Development and Brain Function

 This study examined patterns of drug and alcohol use in young men who have been part of a longitudinal study of mental health and addiction since age 18.
 That study, the Pitt Mother-Child Project, has collected detailed information on characteristics such as social context, family environment, impulsivity, genetic polymorphisms, and behavioral and emotional problems.
 Now, while these participants entered adulthood, we conducted functional and structural brain imaging at 2 time points to investigate how brain development, combined with other characteristics, contributed to the development of substance use.
 Funding Source: NIH RO1 DA026222

 - The Social Brain Network

 Adolescents are notorious for doing risky things, especially when they’re with friends.
 How can we capture the brain function that signals which adolescents will engage in reward-seeking behavior or develop reward-related problems?
-This study is developing a new functional neuroimaging paradigm to capture adolescents’ brain responses to a potent reward: positive affect expressed by a close friend during a fun conversation.
-Healthy adolescents from the Pittsburgh community come into the lab twice.
-First, they have an interaction with a close friend about a fun experience they’ve had.
-Then, they come back for a brain scan in which they see videos of their friend from the interaction.
-This technique might be better for capturing reward responding than traditional techniques that use standardized stimuli such as posed faces or money.
-We also measure their real-life behavior and mood in their usual environments using experience sampling.
-We’re trying to discover how brain response to a friend’s positive emotion can tell us who develops reward-related problems such as sensation-seeking, HIV-risk behavior, and mood problem.
+This study aimed to develop a new functional neuroimaging paradigm to capture adolescents’ brain responses to a potent reward: positive affect expressed by a close friend during a fun conversation.
+Healthy adolescents from the Pittsburgh community came into the lab twice.
+First, they had an interaction with a close friend about a fun experience they’d had.
+Then, they came back for a brain scan in which they saw videos of their friend from the interaction.
+This technique helped to capture reward responses more than traditional techniques that use standardized stimuli such as posed faces or money.
+We also measured their real-life behavior and mood in their usual environments using experience sampling.
+We aimed to discover how brain response to a friend’s positive emotion could tell us who develops reward-related problems such as sensation-seeking, HIV-risk behavior, and mood problems.